IntoTheDev/Object-Pooling-for-Unity/README.md

 Object Pooling for Unity

 ## Features
-- Faster in terms of performance than Instantiate/Destroy
+- Faster in terms of performance than Instantiate/Destroy (Test at the end of README)
 - Easy to use
 - Easy to integrate with already written spawn systems
 - Callbacks OnSpawn & OnDespawn for resseting after object being used